 The white rhino is facing a desperately uncertain future.
 Demand for its horn for use in traditional medicine is increasing which means that a white rhino is a valuable kill for poachers.

 This exerts huge pressure on the dwindling population, which is classified as “Near Threatened” on the IUCN’s Red List.
-White rhinos in breeding centres play a key role, by serving as a safeguarded reservoir.
-However, these rhinos show a worrysome phenomenon: Extremely low reproduction.
+White rhinos in breeding centers play a key role, by serving as a safeguarded reservoir.
+However, these rhinos show a worrisome phenomenon–extremely low reproduction.

 These problems are not seen in the wild but until more is known about the reproductive biology of these animals it will be difficult to work out what causes the reproductive problems in captivity and to find solutions.
 This means that our options for conservation management and breeding strategies will be severely limited.

 With this IBREAM-project, wildlife researcher Annemieke van der Goot intensively monitored reproductive physiology and hormone cycles in free-living, healthy and effectively-reproducing white rhino females.
 This gave us valuable data that we can compare with captive rhinos to try and find solutions to the mysterious breeding problems seen in captivity.
 These field studies were conducted in nature reserves in southern Africa, and samples were analyzed at the University of Pretoria.